7908837174/draft-ietf-rats-corim-kallal/draft-ietf-rats-corim.md

 # Verifier Reconciliation {#sec-verifier-rec}

-This section describes the CoRIM format and documents how a Verifier must process the CoRIM.
+This specification describes the CoRIM format and documents how a Verifier must process the CoRIM.
 This ensures that the behaviour of the CoRIM-based appraisal is predictable and consistent, in a word deterministic.

 A Verifier needs to reconcile its various inputs, with CoRIM being one of them.
 In addition to the external CoRIM documents, the Verifier is expected to create an internal representation for each input and map each external representation to an internal one.
 By using the internal representation, the Verifier processes inputs as if they are part of a conversation, keeping track of who said what.
-The origin of the inputs is tracked as *authority*.
+The origin of the inputs is tracked as *Authority*.
-The authority for the Claims in a CoRIM is the CoRIM issuer.
+The Authority for the Claims in a CoRIM is the CoRIM issuer.
 To this effect, this specification defines one possible internal representation of the attester's actual state for use during the appraisal procedure, known as Appraisal Claims Set (ACS).

 Effectively, Attesters, Reference Value Providers, Endorsers, Verifier Owners, Relying Parties, and even the Verifier potentially all contribute to the conversation.